billoxbury/blitscan/README.md

 The LitScan codebase divides into three component services:

 1. Scan the web for content, which gets stored in a PostGres database.
-2. Process text in database: translate to English, score for relevance, locate species mentions.
+2. Process text in the database: translate to English, score for relevance, locate species mentions.
-3. Web app UI: user access to database results.
+3. Web app: UI for access to database results, plus dashboard.

 Functions under 1,2,3 are treated as independent micro-services.
 In the current repo, they are represented by code in the directories _scrape_, _process_, _webapp_.
 Each of these directories has its own _README_ file that describes the service in more detail.

 The services 1,2,3 are run as a single end-to-end process by the script _run\_all.sh_.
-This call a script for each service, more details of which can be found in the respective _README_ files.
+This calls a script for each service, more details of which can be found in the respective _README_ files.

-We'll say a word in this _README_ about the database and about the Azure deployment of 1,2,3.
+We'll say a word in this _README_ about the database and about the Azure deployment.

 ## PostGres database

-Hosted in Azure with everything else, the PG database is stores everything.
-It contains various tables, of which three should be mentioned here.
+All three services talk to a PG database.
+It contains various tables, of which two should be mentioned here.

 _links_ is the main table of documents, indexed by field _link_ which is a URL of the document.
 Its strucutre is: